 There are two options to complete your biometric screening

 The Physician Form is a form that your physician can complete with the same biometric information from your test results by simply taking it with you to your next well visit or annual physical exam.
 By clicking the Physician Form button below you can download and print the form.
-Make sure you follow all directions on the form.
-The form should then be downloaded, faxed to the number on the form, or mailed to the return address listed.
+Be sure to follow all directions on the form.
+The form should then be downloaded and faxed to the number on the form or mailed to the return address listed.

 Below are some tips to keep in mind as you prepare for your biometric screening: